"What a great idea!"

 Many with Ideation often treat their ideas as their own babies, and fear that these original ideas might be taken away.
 Paul Arden had this to say: “The problem with hoarding (ideas) is you end up living off your reserves.
 Eventually you’ll become stale.
 If you give away everything you have, you are left with nothing.
 This forces you to look, to be aware, to replenish.
 Give away everything you know and more will come back to you.”

 While ideas that are generated are precious, one might do well to generously share them with others.
 Those who share ideas freely tend to think of fresh ones while those who hoard tend to live in fear that their ideas get stolen.
-In the long run, those who frequently exercise their creativity because of the need to think of new ideas remain at the cutting edge of innovation.
+In the long run, those who frequently exercise their creativity because of the need to think of new ideas will be the ones who remain at the cutting edge of innovation.

 2. CUT PROJECTS INTO BITE-SIZED PORTIONS